UmeshP53/redux-form/README.md

 3: Run `npm run watch` to create `index.html` and `main.js` bundled JS file.
 4: Run `npm start` to start the `webpack-dev-server`

-If you wish to change the port number of the localhost:<br />
+If you wish to change the port number of the localhost:
 =======================================================
 1: Open `webpack.config.js` file and search for `devServer` object property and inside of that, check for `port` and change.
 2: Stop the server in command line with `ctrl+c`.